MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 1. In the PC app, select **Home** to view a list of guides.

-1. Right-click the packaged guide you want to manage and choose oe of the following:
+1. Right-click the packaged guide you want to manage and choose one of the following options:

    - **Rename**: Change the name of the packaged guide.